balanivr/property-manager/README.md

 This project has been created as a demonstration of the building blocks for a property management system (designed like a CMS).
 Please note that, while this is a part of a real project, all propietary code has been removed and what remains is a base to build upon.
-Follow the instructions below to continue deevelopment.
+Follow the instructions below to continue development.

 ## Configuration